-Unlike the insider reporting obligations of Section 16(a) of the Exchange Act, shareholders of a foreign private issuer (including MJDS filers) with Exchange Act-registered equity securities are not exempt from the Section 13(d) reporting requirements, which apply fully to the same extent as for shareholders of U.S. domestic companies.
+Unlike the insider reporting obligations of Section 16(a) of the Exchange Act, shareholders of a foreign private issuer (including MJDS filers) with Exchange Actregistered equity securities (such as a class of voting shares listed on a U.S. stock exchange) are not exempt from the Section 13(d) reporting requirements, which apply fully to the same extent as for shareholders of U.S. domestic companies.

 There are two ways in which reporting obligations under Section 13(d) and its related rules may be satisfied.
 The first is by filing a Schedule 13D, which contains detailed information regarding the shareholder's ownership of securities and intentions regarding those securities.
-To those familiar with Canadian early warning reports, a Schedule 13D will appear to be a lengthy, detailed and onerous reporting form.
+To those familiar with Canadian early warning reports, a Schedule 13D will appear to be a lengthy, detailed and more onerous reporting form.
 Persons who have filed a Schedule 13D must also remain diligently attuned to the implications of changes in their circumstances or intentions because those changes (as well as changes in actual ownership levels) could trigger requirements to file amendments to the Schedule 13D.
 Unlike the Canadian early warning reports, changes that are not material changes under Canadian standards could trigger an amendment filing obligation for Schedule 13D purposes.
 As a result, there may be circumstances where amendments to a Schedule 13D filing will be required where no amendment to a corresponding Canadian early warning report need be filed.